CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 </tr>
 </table>

 The more samples you take, the closer your estimate is likely to be to the true value.
-Because you never measure everything, every estimate carries uncertainty, which is why you will usually see a result reported in **three parts**, not one number:
+Because you don't measure everything, every estimate carries uncertainty, which is why you will usually see a result reported in **three parts**:

 | Component | | What it tells you |
 |---|---|---|